The Declaration for the Right to Libraries

 The Declaration for the Right to Libraries is the cornerstone document of 2013-2014 ALA President Barbara Stripling’s presidential initiative, Libraries Change Lives, which is designed to build the public will and sustained support for America’s right to libraries of all types – academic, special, school, and public.

-In the next year, libraries of all types will hold signing ceremonies, during which community members can visibly declare their right to have vibrant libraries in their community.
-The signing ceremony is intended to serve as the launching point for continued and vibrant community engagement to:
+Libraries of all types have held signing ceremonies, where community members have visibly declared their right to have vibrant libraries in their community.
+The signing ceremony serves as the launching point for continued and vibrant community engagement to:

 - Increase public and media awareness about the critical role of libraries in communities around the country